Leptogenesis, primordial gravitational waves, and PBH-induced reheating: Leptogenesis from PBH

 where $\mathcal{C}=\tilde \mu\frac{540\,g_j\,\zeta(3)\beta}{g_{\rm *}(T_{\rm BH})\pi^2}$, with $\tilde \mu = \left(\frac{\sqrt{\alpha_T}\,\gamma^{w_\phi}}{4\sqrt{3}\,\pi}\right)^\frac{2}{1+w_\phi}$.
 The final baryon asymmetry thus reads

 Note that, in the present framework, we are always interested in the case where PBHs are formed {\it during} the reheating, implying $\ain<\arh$.
 They can evaporate before $(\aev<\arh)$ or after $(\aev>\arh)$ the end of reheating, it was shown in Ref.~\cite{RiajulHaque:2023cqe,Haque:2024cdh}, that both cases lead to the same result.
+This can be understood from the following argument.
+At the present epoch, the number density of any particle $j$, produced via PBH evaporation is given by